aryush/pulsify/README.md

 This is a React based project.
-It uses the spotify API to fetch the name of the artist and displays the list of 10 songs at max.
+It uses the spotify API to fetch the name of the artist and display artist's top tracks .

 ## Issues